 “Department” means the Wisconsin department of agriculture, trade and consumer protection.

-“Diving pool” means a pool used exclusively for diving.

 “Drop slide” means a slide where the terminus is located 20 inches (50.8 centimeters) or more above the water level.

+(15m) “Enclosure” means the area with the barrier that separates the pool and/or water attraction area from other areas of the building or premises.

 “Engineer” means a registered professional engineer licensed in Wisconsin.